Aidanjosiah02/bandcamp-freedl/README.md

 A Python script for downloading free albums and tracks with their metadata in the highest quality available.
 No Selenium or Scrapy; uses Requests.
 Also works around albums/tracks that require emails automatically by using a temporary email service (thanks to ['1secMail'](https://www.1secmail.com/api/) for their API!).
 For albums and tracks that require payment, this script can grab the 128kbps mp3 files as higher quality copies are not available without purchase.

 * Script waiting with every request?
 This is an attempt to act somewhat similar to someone using a browser and to fit in with the rest of the traffic in order to be respectful to Bandcamp.
-If you want to turn this off, change the `WAITS` constant at the top of the script to `False`.
+If you want to turn this off, change the `WAITS` constant at the top of "bandcampfreedl.py" to `False`.

 # Use in other projects
-This project is not actively maintained, though I may update it once in a while if it stops working or on my own time.
+This project is not actively maintained, though I may update it once in a while if it stops working or if I improve it on my own time.
 It is written in a somewhat naive manner and is thus not suitable for use in other projects.
 For this case think of it as a reference for understanding how Bandcamp's download process works.

 # Install and run
 Ensure you have [Python](https://www.python.org/) installed first and included in your system PATH.